Mewgrammer/BlazingComponents/Demo/Readme.md

 - User Controller for basic Authentication
 - UserStateProvider for use in Components
 - Components for Login & Register
-- BasicUser Service to test Authentication with Users stored in Memory
+- Basic User Service to test Authentication with Users stored in Memory

 ### BlazingComponents.Lib
 This Project contains various Components for Blazor.
 All Components can be used on Client-side or Server-side blazor.